 You have to make sure you’ve pursued (and not assumed) permission from your prospects and customers, approving they wish to be contacted.

-For example, ask visitors to specifically opt-in to newsletters by ticking the signup box, instead of assuming that visitors who fill out a form want to receive emails from your company.
+For example, ask visitors to specifically opt-in to newsletters by ticking the signup box.
+Don’t assume that visitors who fill out a form want to receive emails from your company.

 “The right to be forgotten” became one of the most popular talks of EU history.

-It gives people the authority to have inaccurate or outdated personal data to be removed, and it has already been executed by companies like Google, who were forced to remove pages from its search engine results to meet the terms.
+It gives people the authority to have inaccurate or outdated personal data to be removed.
+This has already been executed by companies like Google which were forced to remove pages from its search engine results to meet the terms.

 The introduction of the GDPR offers individuals more control over how their data is collected and used, including the option to access or remove it.

-This can be handled in a simple way by adding an unsubscribe link in the email marketing template & linking to the user profile that allows managing their email preferences.
+This can be handled in a simple way by adding an unsubscribe link in the email marketing.
+Or template & linking to the user profile that allows managing their email preferences.